What is Map Algebra (Raster Math)?

 - Save as new raster layer

-STATISTICAL OPERATORS calculate statistics for each cell by using a statistical function such as minimum, maximum, average or median.
+Statistical operators calculate statistics for each cell by using statistical functions.
+For example, minimum, maximum, average or median are statistical operators.

 You can really crunch numbers using tools like zonal statistics.
-This tool uses a statistical operator to crunch numbers of all the cell values within a zone.
-Zonal mean, zonal median, zonal minimum – these configurations help GIS users for times in need.
+This tool uses a statistical operator to evaluate numbers for all cell values within a zone.

 Land Surface Temperature Data provided by NASA’s Earth Observatory Team, using data provided by the MODIS Land Science Team.